SJTU-ViSYS/Ground-Fusion/README.md

 * An adaptive sensor selection strategy is adopted to strengthen the robustness and accuracy of the system in various corner cases.

-* We collect a novel multi-sensor SLAM dataset with rich sensory measurements in diverse scenarios, which will be made publicly available.
+* We collect a novel multi-sensor SLAM dataset with rich sensory measurements in diverse scenarios, which will be made publicly available on [https://github.com/sjtuyinjie/M2DGR-plus](https://github.com/sjtuyinjie/M2DGR-plus).